JonDuffy/mev-boost-relay/infra/README.md

 * Unsure as to where ansible would be useful / effective
   * There are no AMI's to build
   * Container hardening would be performed in a production setup
+  * I would not reccomded deploying via ansible as this would leave open security holes
+  * Ansible as part of an EC2/ AMI / image build process; however as far as I can see this is not required
+    * The use case may become more obvious with more time to assess.